-Maintaining kits and professional supplies issued to the student is the responsibility of that student.
-Lockers are provided to all students for personal belongings and should be secured there.
+Maintaining kits and professional supplies issued to the student is the responsibility of the student.
+Lockers are provided to all students and personal belongings should be secured there.
 The school does not assume responsibility for the loss or theft of articles.
-Books and kit contents will be labeled and removed from the building upon payment to the school.
-The student must replace lost or stolen training equipment in order to continue performing the required assignments.
+Books and kit contents should be labeled.
+They may be removed from the building upon payment to the school.
+The student must replace damaged, lost or stolen training equipment in order to continue performing the required assignments.

 Books and supplies must be in the student's possession during school hours in order for them to participate in required activities.
-It is the responsibility of each student to attend school prepared.
-In the event a student attends school unprepared, dismissal for the day will occur.
-The school is not responsible for any item that is lost or stolen, students must replace items prior to next scheduled class day.
+It is the responsibility of each student to attend school prepared for class.